dflock/duncanlock.net/content/posts/tech/comprehensive-linux-backups-with-etckeeper-backupninja.rst

 .. code-block:: bash

-    # The actual backupninja .rsync support is overly complex - I should probably use it,
-    # but all I wanted was this:
+    # The actual backupninja .rsync support is overly complex - I should probably use it, but all I wanted was this:

-    rsync -vaxAX --delete --ignore-errors /home/ /media/duncan/backups/
+    rsync -vaxAX --delete --ignore-errors /home/ /mnt/backups/

-Like the comment says, backupninja does have support for running rsync backups directly, but so far I haven't got around to using it - I just used this shell script to run ``rsync`` - which works fine for now.
+Like the comment says, backupninja does have support for running rsync backups directly, just like it does for MySQL, but it does time machine style incremental/ hardlink based backups, which wasn't what I wanted - I just used this shell script to run ``rsync`` - which works fine.

 70-photos-to-s3.sh
 ====================